 Just outside of Las Vegas, Nevada lies a whimsical art installation called Seven Magic Mountains.
 Like something out of Alice in Wonderland, these 7 pillars of rainbow colored rocks stand out amongst their desert landscape and have become a major point of interest for those coming and going from the city.

 Unfortunately, the art installation is not permanent.
 If this is on your must-see list, you should start planning a trip to Vegas in the near future.
-Here’s everything you need to know to experience magic on our trip to Seven Magic Mountains:
+Here’s everything you need to know to experience magic on your trip to Seven Magic Mountains:

 What is Seven Magic Mountains?